tsgates/arch-wiki-markdown/wiki/Dropbox.md

     ExecStart=/home/your_user/.dropbox-dist/dropbox
     ExecReload=/bin/kill -HUP $MAINPID
     Environment=DISPLAY=%i

     [Install]
     WantedBy=mystuff.target

-They you can start/enable it with:
+They you can start or enable it with:

-    systemctl --user {start|enable} dropbox@:0.service
+    $ systemctl --user {start|enable} dropbox@:0.service

 That way you can easily start it in your main display (likely :0) or in another one, without having to hard code it.